Edith Barakovich: Escape from France

 German armies invaded France from the north-east on 10 May 1940, capturing Paris (formally) on 14 June.
 For Frank and Edith it was time to quit the country: on 13 June they had joined the hundreds of thousands of Parisians fleeing south.
 There were four of them.
 They were accompanied by Paul Frank's mistress and muse, the photographer Lilly Joseph (1911 – 2006), who had been with them since at least as far back as their time in Berlin.
 The fourth member of the party was Ida Cohn, Lilly's mother.
 They were still hoping to be able to emigrate to America.
-Ida had relatives in New York who would, she was confident, be able to help them with "the paperwork".
+Ida had relatives in New York City who would, she was confident, be able to help them with "the paperwork".
 Meanwhile they escaped by ship from Biarritz, travelling, in the first instance, to Spain where, following the recent conclusion of the country's brutal civil war, the government remained determined to avoid direct involvement in what was coming to be known as the Second World War.